Philipsburg Proclamation: Background

-The proclamation extended the scope of Dunmore's Proclamation, issued four years earlier by Virginia's last Royal governor, Lord Dunmore, granting freedom to slaves in Virginia willing to serve the Royal forces.
-The new document, issued from Clinton's temporary headquarters at the Philipsburg Manor House in Westchester County, New York, proclaimed all slaves in the newly-established United States belonging to American Patriots free, regardless of their willingness to fight for the British Crown.
+The proclamation extended the scope of the effect of Dunmore's Proclamation on patriot slave owners.
+Dunmore's Proclamation was issued four years earlier by Virginia's last Royal governor, Lord Dunmore, granting freedom to any slaves in Virginia willing to serve the Royal forces.
+The new document was issued from Clinton's temporary headquarters at Philipse Manor Hall in what is now the city of Yonkers, New York; the house was then the country seat of the prominent Loyalist and slave owner Frederick Philipse III, the third (and last) lord of Philipsburg Manor.
+The document proclaimed all slaves who could travel to the British line in the newly-established United States belonging to American Patriots free, regardless of their willingness to fight for the British Crown.
 It further promised protection, freedom, and land to any slaves who left their masters.

 The move was one of desperation on the part of the British, who realized that the Revolution was not going in their favor.
 In some ways, it was too 'successful' once so many slaves escaped (over 5,000 from Georgia alone) that Clinton ordered many to return to their masters.

+The proclamation omitted mention of loyalist slave owners, essentially creating an exemption, one which the patriots exploited.
+In the beginnings of the Revolutionary War, patriots sometimes seized property of loyalists in order to pay down war debts, which sometimes included loyalist slaves.
+If a loyalists' slave promised to fight for patriot armies they would be afforded full freedom.

 Aftermath

 The Treaty of Paris (1783) provided that all property including slaves would be returned to their rebel masters.
 However, the British commanders refused, and compensation was paid instead.
 About 3,000 former slaves were relocated to Nova Scotia, where they were known as Black Loyalists.
 Many continued on to Sierra Leone, where they established Freetown, its capital.

+While the proclamation did create some success for British forces, the exemption of a promise of freedom for the slaves held by loyalists meant that some Loyalists who fled north to Canada during the Expulsion of the Loyalists took their slaves north with them.